WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod08/0801-Deploy and configure a two-tier CA hierarchy.md

 ## Lab scenario

 Your security department requires secure access to critical websites and additional security for Windows and networking services.
 To address these and other security requirements, you decide to implement a Public Key Infrastructure (PKI) by using the Active Directory Certificate Services (AD CS) role in Windows Server.
-As a senior network administrator at Contoso, you are responsible for implementing the AD CS deployment.
+As a senior network administrator at Contoso, you're responsible for implementing the AD CS deployment.

 ## Exercise 1: Deploy an offline root CA

 ### Scenario

-Contoso requires a Certification Authority (CA) infrastructure to distribute and manage certificates for various network services.
-You decide to use the Windows Server 2022 Active Directory Certificate Services (AD CS) server role.
-To begin the implementation, you need to deploy a standalone root CA. This CA will be taken offline after it issues a certificate for a subordinate CA. After installation, you need to configure the CDP and AIA locations correctly.
-You must also make sure that you have a Domain Name System (DNS) record for the offline root CA so that it is accessible from the network.
+Contoso requires a certification authority (CA) infrastructure to distribute and manage certificates for various network services.
+You decide to use the Windows Server 2022 AD CS server role.
+To begin the implementation, you need to deploy a standalone root CA, which you'll take offline after it issues a certificate for a subordinate CA. After installation, you need to configure the CDP and authority information access (AIA) locations correctly.
+You must also make sure that you have a Domain Name System (DNS) record for the offline root CA so that it's accessible from the network.

 The main tasks for this exercise are as follows:

 1. Create file and printer sharing exceptions.

-2. Install and configure Active Directory Certificate Services (AD CS) on CA-SVR1.
+2. Install and configure AD CS on CA-SVR1.

-3. Create a Domain Name System (DNS) record for an offline root CA.
+3. Create a DNS record for an offline root CA.

 ### Task 1: Create file and printer sharing exceptions

-1. Sign in to **CA-SVR1** as **Administrator** with the password **Pa55w.rd**.
+1. Sign in to **CA-SVR1** as **Administrator** with the password of **Pa55w.rd**.

 2. Select **Start**, and then select **Control** **Panel**.